Katello/bastion/README.md

 })();
 ```

 Here we have created an angular factory named `content-host` and attached it to the `Bastion.content-hosts` namespace.
+It's important that the resource URL does not begin with a '/' so that the application can live in a subdirectory without errors.
 You can read more about the $resource service here - http://code.angularjs.org/1.0.7/docs/api/ngResource.$resource

 #### Asset Pipeline